 For the times when we need to use sunblock, we stick with California Baby.
 There are other options available, but they sell California Baby at Target, which means I can easily pick up a tube when we’re starting to run out.

 Sunblocks, whose primary ingredient is zinc oxide (rather than the titanium dioxide found in California Baby), are even safer and approved for use on infants.
 Both are rated as safe ingredients on the Skin Deep Cosmetic Database and by the FDA.

 (Update: This year, we’re using ThinkBaby, which has great ratings, uses zinc oxide, and was on sale when I was shopping for sunblock.)

 On the downside, because these products actually act as a physical blocker, they’re notoriously hard to rub in.
 We still laugh about the time we applied it to Sean’s bald head on a family camping trip and it gave his head an unnatural purple tint no matter how much we rubbed!
 For the most part, though, it just takes a little rubbing before it’s almost unnoticeable.

 If you’re looking for a sunblock that’s right for your family — or to see how your current brand stacks up — Katie from Kitchen Stewardship tested more than 25 natural sunblocks and shared her results.
 The Environmental Working Group has also published their Sunscreen Guide.

 References & Further Reading

 This is really just scratching the surface of the information available.
-I highly recommends the posts below, especially those from Kitchen Stewardship and Keeper of the Home, if you want to delve deeper into this topic.
+I highly recommend the posts below, especially those from Kitchen Stewardship and Keeper of the Home, if you want to delve deeper into this topic.